-- For a flame out landing the engine must be shut down or the throttle set to IDLE (SFO: Simulated Flame Out) from the start. - Airspeed should be consistently around the optimum glide speed. - If altitude is smaller than 2000' MSL the JFS should be turned on. - If landing gear is lowered the airspeed should never exceed the maximum gear speed. - If all starting constraints have been met and the internal landing detection system detects a landing the start probability is BP. - During the landing the pitch angle should not exceed 14 degrees. - During a landing the absolute roll angle should be smaller than 70 degrees. - If the landing gear is lowered the pitch angle should be between 5 and 12 degrees. - If the landing gear is up the pitch angle should be between 3 and 9 degrees. - If the FLIR (Forward Looking InfraRed) is turned on during landing then the FLIR must be turned off when normal visual cues appear, because flare might go wrong if FLIR is turned on. - During the approach phase the altitude will be bigger than zero. - During the touchdown phase the altitude will remain zero.
+- For a flame out landing the engine must be shut down or the throttle set to IDLE (SFO: Simulated Flame Out) from the start. - Airspeed should be consistently around the optimum glide speed. - If altitude is smaller than 2000' MSL the JFS should be turned on. - If landing gear is lowered the airspeed should never exceed the maximum gear speed. - If all starting constraints have been met and the internal landing detection system detects a landing the start probability is BP. - \bullet During the landing the pitch angle should not exceed 14 degrees. - During a landing the absolute roll angle should be smaller than 70 degrees. - If the landing gear is lowered the pitch angle should be between 5 and 12 degrees. - If the landing gear is up the pitch angle should be between 3 and 9 degrees. - If the FLIR (Forward Looking InfraRed) is turned on during landing then the FLIR must be turned off when normal visual cues appear, because flare might go wrong if FLIR is turned on. - If the altitude becomes lower than the minimum altitude the probability that a landing has started is VBP. - During the approach phase the altitude will be bigger than zero.

-- If the pilot looks at the DED it should be set to the F-ACK page. - When the wheelbrakes are checked, which should be done before touchdown, they should be OFF. - When the pilot looks at the U/C after lowering the gear it should be lowered and locked (3 green lights).
+- During the touchdown phase the altitude will remain zero. - If the pilot looks at the DED it should be set to the F-ACK page. - When the wheelbrakes are checked, which should be done before touchdown, they should be OFF. - When the pilot looks at the U/C after lowering the gear it should be lowered and locked (3 green lights).